 Fear is the intense focusing of your thoughts on something you do not want to happen.
 By focusing on this yet-to-happen event with strong emotion and intensity, you give power to these images and help to attract them.

-These images, charged with emotion, are powerful forces that imprint on the invisible matrix web of the universe, which then works to create the exact thing we fear.
+This is the tragedy of fear and worry.
+Negative mental images, charged with emotion, are powerful forces that work to create the exact thing we fear.
 This is precisely what we don’t want to happen.
+It is the mechanism behind manifesting bad things, and yet, often, we feel we have no power over these thoughts.

 Here is where Mind Power comes to our assistance.
 Mind Power not only gives us the tools to create and manifest any situation we desire, but also to eliminate fear and worry with equal effectiveness.